peggyo/tmp/Project steps.md

 - The main difference is that you do not clone your repository again.
 Simply pull the changes to your DO droplet:

-    - Check in your code changes as outline in the 'BEFORE DEPLOYING' section.
+    - Check in your code changes as outlined in the 'BEFORE DEPLOYING' section.

     - ***ssh*** to Digital Ocean and stop your server if it is already listening.
-Use the **ps** command line tool as noted in the Trouble Shooting port conflict notes, and then **kill** the server process.
+Use the **ps** command line tool as noted in the Trouble Shooting section notes about port conflicts, and then **kill** the server process.

     - Navigate to your project's directory to pull the changes from your repo.